-The results found in this study support other studies demonstrating that using the Fast ForWord products results in the strengthening of foundational language skills, better positioning students to partake in the classroom curriculum.
+The results found in this study support other longitudinal studies demonstrating that using the Fast ForWord products results in the strengthening of foundational learning skills, better positioning students to partake in the classroom curriculum in the years to come.

 Students achieved significant gains in reading achievement.